Arsenal21/stripe-payments/stripe-payments/readme.txt

 None

 == Changelog ==

+= 1.6.6 =
+-  Fixed "Warning: A non-numeric value encountered" when custom amount is used (thanks to rogbiz for reporting).

 = 1.6.5 =
 - Fixed improper handling of custom amount feature (thanks to triode33 for reporting).